MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Import File command](media/houdini-7-import-file.PNG "Import File command")

-3. Double-click in the center of **File1** or press **I** to drill down to the file selection part of this node, and then select the **File Chooser** button and choose the file you want to import.
+3. Double-click in the center of **file1** icon (or press **I**) to drill down to the file selection part of this node, and then select the **File Chooser** button and choose the file you want to import.

     ![File Chooser button](media/houdini-8-file-chooser.PNG "File Chooser button")

-4. A file browser will pop up.
-Browse to the location of the file you need to import, select your .ply point-cloud file, and then click the **Accept** button.
+4. In the file browser that pops up, browse to the location of the file you want to import, select the .PLY point-cloud file, and then select **Accept**.

     ![Accept button](media/houdini-9-accept-button.PNG "Accept button")

-5. You can now see your point-cloud in the viewport.
-If you cannot, try zooming out with the mouse wheel until you can see the entire point-cloud.
+    Now you can see the point cloud in the viewport.
+If you can't, try zooming out with the mouse wheel until you can see the entire point-cloud.

     ![Point cloud displayed](media/houdini-10-point-cloud-displayed.PNG "Point cloud displayed")